foldda/charian/README.md

 ## The product - Charian

-The **Rda class** and the **IRda interface** from the API are implemented with methods and properties for UDT-oriented operations[^6], and from a client's perspective, it only needs to deal with a simple, easy-to-access storage space, which is also serializable, through the API.
-A Charian client does not have to know or to deal with the RDA encoding at all.
+The **Rda class** and the **IRda interface** from the API are implemented with methods and properties designed for UDT-oriented operations[^6].
+The API has made the UDT operations practical and intuitive: from a client's perspective, for object serialization, it only needs to deal with a simple, easy-to-access storage space from a container object.
+A Charian client does not have to know or deal with the RDA encoding at all.

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

 Thus, Charian is not just another data encoder or object serializer.
-By making cross-program data exchange much simpler and more flexible, programs and devices can connect to each other and work collaboratively.
-There can be an ecosystem of distributed solutions that only use Charian for simple and effective data communication.
+The "big picture" is that by making cross-program data exchange much simpler and more flexible, programs and devices can connect to each other and work collaboratively.
+Charian is a low-cost yet effective technology for building innovative distributed systems and solutions.

 <!--- MARKDOWN LINKS & IMAGES
 [# Template from](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)